chinamike65/hugo-tuolesi/content/book6/book6en.md

 The Four Refuges refer to taking refuge in the guru, taking refuge in the Buddha, taking refuge in the Dharma, and taking refuge in the Sangha.

-Among the 84,000 Dharma doors taught by Buddha Shakyamuni, the Four Refugees are the most important.
+Among the 84,000 Dharma doors taught by Buddha Shakyamuni, the Four Refuges are the most important.

 Believers are Buddhist disciples after taking refuge in the Three Jewels, but they are not if they do not take refuge.

 Although people who have not taken refuge can learn the wisdom of Buddhism, they cannot learn the complete Dharma.
 Why?
-Because there are many skills, oral transmissions, and secret formulas in the inheritance, those who do not take refuge will have no inheritance, and those who have not received the inheritance cannot learn the complete Dharma.
+Because there are many skills, oral transmissions, and secret formulas in the inheritance.Those who do not take refuge will have no inheritance, and those who have not received the inheritance cannot learn the complete Dharma.

 80

-There are two types of Refuge: Refuge with precepts and Refuge without precepts.
+There are two types of Refuge:

+Refuge with precepts and Refuge without precepts.

 Taking refuge with precepts means taking the five precepts while taking refuge.

-The majority of Chinese people take refuge with precepts, while Tibetan and Southern Buddhism have more refugees without precepts.
+The majority of Chinese people take refuge with precepts, while Tibetan and Southern Buddhism have more refuges without precepts.

-Ninety-nine percent of people in Tibetan areas have converted to Buddhism, and less than 5 percent have converted with precepts.
+Ninety-nine percent of people in Tibet have converted to Buddhism, and less than 5 percent have converted with precepts.

 Eighty-five percent of the people of Southern Buddhism in Myanmar and Sri Lanka believe in Buddhism, and less than 3 percent take refuge with precepts, and the rest are all converts without precepts.

-There are also refugees without precepts in China, but there are more refugees with precepts.
+There are also refuges without precepts in China, but there are more refuges with precepts.

-Taking refuge with precepts requires five precepts: no killing, no stealing, no sexual misconduct, no lying, and no drinking.
+Taking refuge with precepts requires the keeping of five precepts: no killing, no stealing, no sexual misconduct, no lying, and no drinking.
 These five precepts cannot be broken.

 Taking refuge without precepts, after you have taken refuge, as long as your belief in the Three Jewels persists, you can still do whatever you originally did, and slowly turn towards goodness and change.

-The four refuges are about: the place of refuge, the cause of refuge, the merits of the Three Jewels, how to meditate, the merits of refuge, etc.
+The four refuges are about:

+the place of refuge,

+the cause of refuge,

+the merits of the Three Jewels,

+how to meditate,

+the merits of refuge, etc.

-The content of the Four Refuges is very extensive, and even great Geshes and Great Masters dare not say that they fully understand the Four Refugees.
+The content of the Four Refuges is very extensive, and even great Geshes and Great Masters dare not say that they fully understand the Four Refuges.

 81

 The first place of refuge

 There are three treasures of guru, Buddha, Dharma and Sangha.

 1. Guru

 A guru is a teacher who teaches scriptures and Dharma.
 A guru who has at least the following five virtues is a perfect guru.

-The five virtues are: Purity of Precepts, Comprehension of Dharma, Great Compassion, Purity of Tradition, and Comprehension of Emptiness.
+The five virtues are: Purity of Precepts, Comprehension of Dharma, Great Compassion, Purity of Lineage, and Comprehension of Emptiness.

 1. The precepts are pure

 A person who breaks the precepts cannot be a guru.

 If the guru is a monk, the monk's two hundred and fifty-three precepts must be pure, and at least the four root precepts must be pure.

-If you take the bodhisattva vows or the tantric vows, the bodhisattva vows have eighteen fundamental vows and forty-six branch vows, and the tantric vows have fourteen fundamental vows and eight branch vows, all of which must be pure.
+If you take the Bodhisattva vows or the Tantric vows, the Bodhisattva vows have eighteen fundamental vows and forty-six minor vows, and the Tantric vows have fourteen fundamental vows and eight additional vows, all of which must be pure.

 2. Fully understand the Dharma

 If you only understand the sutras but not the tantras, you will slander the tantras;

 Those who only understand tantra but do not understand sutras will also slander sutras.